nuxt/docs/en/api/configuration-render.md

 If you want to use your own compression middleware, you can reference it directly (f.ex. `otherComp({ myOptions: 'example' })`).

+To disable compression, pass in a falsy value.

 ## fallback
 - Type `Object`
   - Default: `{ dist: {}, static: { skipUnknown: true } }`